 While nothing is guaranteed, there are things we can do to get our boys started in the right direction for success and the methods may be different than you think.

 So how does this play out in our daily lives?
 As a mother of two boys, ages 9 and 11, how can I provide opportunities for my kids to feel industrious?
-Boys need to build, they need to have regular chores, and they need to use real tools whenever possible.
+Boys need to build, they need to make daily contributions to their families, and they need to use real tools whenever possible.

 Boys need to build.